tnauckunas/multi-domain_field_repair_logs/vehicle-repair/coworker_crash_repair_assist.md

 ## Reflections
 > **"If you want to learn, get your hands dirty."**
-Doing it yourself not only saves money — it builds confidence.
+Doing it yourself not only saves money, it builds confidence.
 I watched a coworker go from nervous to empowered by the end of this project.

 ---